Average Weather at Las Cruces International Airport New Mexico, United States

 To characterize how pleasant the weather is at Las Cruces International Airport throughout the year, we compute two travel scores.

-The beach/pool score favors clear, rainless days with perceived temperatures between 75°F and 90°F. Based on this score, the best time of year to visit Las Cruces International Airport for hot-weather activities is from mid June to late August, with a peak score in the first week of July.
+The beach/pool score favors clear, rainless days with perceived temperatures between 75°F and 90°F. Based on this score, the best time of year to visit Las Cruces International Airport for hot-weather activities is from early June to late August, with a peak score in the last week of June.

 For each hour between 8:00 AM and 9:00 PM of each day in the analysis period (1980 to 2016), independent scores are computed for perceived temperature, cloud cover, and total precipitation.
 Those scores are combined into a single hourly composite score, which is then aggregated into days, averaged over all the years in the analysis period, and smoothed.